Odeon Theater (Amman)

 The Odeon is a small 500-seat theatre in Amman, Jordan.
-Not to be confused with the large Roman Theatre that stands right next to it, on the southern side of the Hashemite Plaza, while the Odeon stands on the east side of the Plaza.
+Not to be confused with the large Roman Theatre that stands right next to it, on the southern side of the Hashemite Plaza, the Odeon stands on the east side of the Plaza.

 Description

-Archaeologists have speculated that the Odeon was most likely closed by a temporary wooden roof that shielded the audience from the weather.
+Archaeologists have speculated that the Odeon was most likely covered by a wooden roof or a temporary fabric tent that shielded the audience from the weather.

 History

-The building is a Roman odeon, built in the 2nd century CE, at the same time as the Roman Theatre next to it.
+The building is a Roman odeon, built in the 2nd century CE, at the same time as the bigger theatre next to it.

 The Odeon was recently restored along with the nearby Nymphaeum fountain.

 Modern use

 The Odeon is used nowadays for concerts, the most popular being the annually held Al-Balad Music Festival.